Biglup/cardano-c/README.md

 When the reference count drops to zero—typically when the `*_unref` function is invoked by the last entity holding a reference—the object gets deallocated.

-It's crucial to note that **all** getter functions will consistently increment the reference count of the object they return.
+Note that **all** getter functions will consistently increment the reference count of the object they return.
 Thus, it's the caller's responsibility to invoke `*_unref` once they're done using the result.

 ## Set up the Git hooks custom directory